mynt-project/mynt-stak-cpu/README.md

-### XMR-Stak-CPU - Monero mining software
+### mynt-stak-cpu - Mynt mining software

-XMR-Stak is a universal Stratum pool miner.
+mynts-tak is a universal Stratum pool miner.
 This is the CPU-mining version, but I'm planning to release Nvidia and AMD GPU versions too.

 #### Usage on Windows